Dumbarton 1

 The game opened quietly enough with the visitors having most of the play.
 The goal when it came in the 15th minute, was not only a surprise to Clydebank but also to the man who scored, winger Alan Watson.

-The wee man chipped over a corner kick and was astounded to see the ball slip through 'keeper Madden's hands into the net.
+The wee man chipped over a corner kick and was astounded to see the ball slip through 'Keeper Madden's hands into the net.
 The young Bankies side took a long time to recover from 'this and Dumbarton failed to cash in on that fact.

 The first-half deteriorated into rather mediocre football and neither side seemed to be getting anywhere.
 Both 'keepers had a fairly quiet time of it and most of the play came to a halt when the respective attacks got to each other's eighteen-yard line.
 The defences worked hard with the half-back men coming up with the forwards.
 Hay worked well for Clydebank and found a partner in Love who was more often in defence than in the attack.
 Ferguson and Graham were the Sons' never-say-die men. especially Graham who worked like a beaver.